 Azmak is the name of the short but deep river that runs through Akyaka to meet the sea.
-The word “azmak” means “running wild” in Turkish and refers to a river’s strong current.
-Akyaka’s azmak is also referred to as “Kadın Azmak”, qualifying it with female attributes.
+“Azmak” means “running wild” in Turkish and refers to a river’s strong current.
+Akyaka’s Azmak is also referred to as “Kadın Azmak”, qualifying it with female attributes.

 The river is deep enough for boat trips and giant freshwater fish can be seen in the clear water.

 Ducks and geese can also be seen at play on the river.
-“Riding the current” seems to be one of their favorite pastimes.
+“Riding the current” seems to be one of their favourite pastimes.

-There are plenty of shops and craft stalls for the shoppers amongst you.
+There are plenty of shops and craft stalls for the shoppers among you.
 Browse around and take home a souvenir of your visit.

 If you want to combine a spot of shopping with riverside dining, visit the Olive Farm and Restaurant which can be found just outside the town on the road to the rock tombs.